 The word 'bullying' is used a lot these days, so it's important to begin by defining the term.

-The national definition of bullying for Australian schools states that: 'Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
+'Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
 It can involve an individual or a group misusing their power over one or more persons.
 Bullying can happen in person or online, and it can be obvious (overt) or hidden (covert).'

 Have you ever felt bullied?